thereferences/practice/docs/source/machines/windows.md

 <br>
 <br>

-## Installations that Propagate to WSL Kernels
+## INSTALLATIONS THAT PROPAGATE TO WSL KERNELS

 ### Docker Desktop